arslan-chaudhry/dcsp_segmentation/README.md

 # DCSP: Discovering Class Specific Pixels for Weakly Supervised Semantic Segmentation

-This is the implementation of the DCSP paper in tensorflow(arxiv link).
+This is the implementation of the [DCSP paper](arxiv link) in tensorflow.
 The network architecture is inspired from the DeepLab-v2 model, and the [tensorflow reimplementation](https://github.com/DrSleep/tensorflow-deeplab-resnet) of the DeepLab-v2 is used.

 When using this code, please cite our paper: